oprogramador/sort-any/README.md

 [![NPM status](https://nodei.co/npm/sort-any.png?downloads=true&stars=true)](https://npmjs.org/package/sort-any)

-JS library which always sorts arrays in the predictable way.
+JS library which always sorts arrays in a predictable way.
 Moreover in contrary to `Array.prototype.sort`, it does not modify the argument.

 `Array.prototype.sort`:
 ```js